neutron-org/testnets/quark/testcases/ICA+ICQ.md

 > NOTE: when prompted for a passphrase, use the same passphrase you used when uploading the contract.

+> NOTE: if you see the message `Please send 0.02 atom to cosmosXXXXXXXXXXXX`, use the Keplr wallet to send the required amount to that address.

 In case of errors, contact the dev team on [Discord](https://discord.com/channels/986573321023942708/1030044052529352724) or [Telegram](https://t.me/neutron_community).